pingcap/docs/resources/doc-templates/template-task.md

 ---
-title: (The same as L1 heading) such as "Get Started with TiDB" in 59 chars or less.
+title: (The same as L1 heading) Such as "Get Started with TiDB" in 59 characters or less.
 Include the keywords of this document.
 Test title here https://moz.com/learn/seo/title-tag
-summary: summarize this doc in 115 to 145 characters.
-Start with a verb that tells the users what they can get from this doc, for example, "Learn how to quickly get started with TiDB in 10 minutes".
+summary: Summarize this doc in 115 to 145 characters.
+Start with an SEO-friendly verb that tells the users what they can get from this doc.
+For example, "Learn how to quickly get started with TiDB in 10 minutes".
 If your intro paragraph describes your article's intent, you can use it here, edited for length.
 ---

 # L1 heading (the same as title in the metadata)